 Should you buy a home now or rent for a few years instead?
 What type and term of mortgage should you secure?
-Relocating to a new city?
-Downsizing your parents?
+What happens if you don’t pay your mortgage?
+Should I relocate to a new city?
+How do I help my parents’ downsize?

 Whether you’re renting, selling, buying or just borrowing couches after a bad relationship – we’ve got information to help you make wise decisions to protect yourself and your assets.

 - Rent or Buy.
 While you might want to purchase your own home, sometimes it makes more sense to rent someone else’s.
 In our article – When Is Renting The Best Decision For Housing Versus Buying? – we explore the times when one option is likely the better decision of the other.

 - Renters Insurance.
 When you do rent, it may be in your best interest to have renters insurance.
 Your landlord may even require you to have it.
 Other times, renters insurance may not be worth the money.
 Need help deciding whether to buy it or not?
 We’d suggest you read Renters Insurance, Do I Really Need To Spend Money On It?

 - Negotiate Rent.
 If you’ve been renting for some time and just received a rental rate increase letter from your landlord, check out our tips in – Should I Really Try to Negotiate My Rent Increase? – for options on how to handle the news.